ta3ag/lbd/docs/LangRef.rst

 #.
 Comments are delimited with a '``;``' and go until the end of line.
 #.
 Unnamed temporaries are created when the result of a computation is
    not assigned to a named value.
 #.
-Unnamed temporaries are numbered sequentially (using a per-function
+Unnamed temporaries are numbered sequentially
-   incrementing counter, starting with 0).

 It also shows a convention that we follow in this document.
 When demonstrating instructions, we will follow an instruction with a comment